1. What is skimming explain?

 Declare Trigger rules (Rule-Declare-Trigger rule types)

-** Keep in mind the concept of forward chaining and backward chaining and out of the above rules only Declare Expressions can use both FW Chaining as well as BW chaining.
+Keep in mind the concept of forwarding chaining and backward chaining and out of the above rules only Declare Expressions can use both FW Chaining as well as BW chaining.
 Rest all use only forward chaining.

 49. Migration of patches from one environment to another?

 Answer: For Migration of rules from one environment to another we create a ZIP file containing rules from one or more RuleSets.
 For this, we use a product rule (Rule-Admin-Product rule type) or a product patch rule (Rule-Admin-Product-Patch rule type) and then import the zip file into the target environment.
-Also, we can use the export gadget to create the zip file for rulesets.
+Also, we can use the export gadget to create a zip file for rulesets.

-** The data instances (such as access groups, operator ids etc.) can be included in the product or patch rules.
+The data instances (such as access groups, operator ids, etc.) can be included in the product or patch rules.

 50. What are Agents and how to configure them?

 Answer: An agent is an internal background process operating on the server that runs activities on a periodic basis.
-Agents route work according to the rules in your application; they also perform system tasks such as sending email notifications about assignments and outgoing correspondence, generating updated indexes for the full-text search feature, synchronizing caches across nodes in a multiple node systems, and so on.
+Agents route work according to the rules in your application; they also perform system tasks such as sending email notifications about assignments and outgoing correspondence, generating updated indexes for the full-text search feature, synchronizing caches across nodes in multiple node systems, and so on.

 Agents are defined by Agents rules (Rule-Agent-Queue rule type).
 Agents are enabled and are scheduled through Agent Queue data instances (Data-Agent-Queue class).
 The pattern (periodic/recurring) and interval (amount of time, in seconds, that the agent waits before restarting) for the Agent rule is configured in the Agent Queue data instances.